 #1 Updated by Sputnick over 11 years ago

-#3 Updated by valuial almost 11 years ago
+#3 Updated by valuial about 11 years ago

 Would it be possible to add:

 - bash like Nick completion (as an option) i.e. complete as far as possible for all solutions, then echo possible completions to the current buffer?

 - completion of filesystem (folders filees), when the "word" starts with a /, instead of nicks?

 /etc/portage/packages (+list possible files/folders in bash completion style or whatever style the user chose)

 #4 Updated by Ycros about 11 years ago

 I don't like the idea of bash-style completion for nicknames.
 I much prefer the irssi way of tab completion where it simply cycles through MRU nicks.
 Displaying possible matches is fine by me, I don't really care if they're displayed or not.

 I find it really useful, when holding a conversation in a large channel in the middle of other conversations to be able to just type one or two letters and let MRU take care of it, first go.
 I wouldn't like to wade through several letter-tab-letter-tab-letter cycles for each of my messages.